IT will guide you through installation of Apache, HTTPS,

 <IfModule mod_ssl.c>

-# SSL name based virtual hosts are not yet supported, therefore no
+# SSL name based virtual hosts are not yet supported,

 # NameVirtualHost statement here